sunsibar/docs-duckumentation/book/duckumentation/10_contributing/41_workflow.md

 ### Do your edits

 Do your edits on your local copy.
-The source files are in the director `book/![book]`.
+The source files are in the directory `book/![book]`.
 The file and folder names start with numbers, these are used to determine the order that things show up in output.

 ### Compile